NFTs and Tokens on Bitcoin

 Satoshi (sat): the smallest unit of BTC.
 1 BTC = 100,000,000 sats.

-Ordinal: a satoshi assigned a unique sequential number by the Ordinals protocol, making it individually trackable.
+Ordinal: a satoshi assigned a sequential number by the Ordinals protocol so you can track it as a specific sat.

-Inscription: data (image, text, code, or other file) permanently written onto a specific satoshi in the transaction witness.
+Inscription: data (image, text, code, file) written onto a specific satoshi in the transaction witness.

-BRC-20: an early fungible token standard on Bitcoin using text inscriptions.
+BRC-20: an early fungible token standard on Bitcoin built on text inscriptions.
 Less efficient than Runes.

-PSBT: Partially Signed Bitcoin Transaction — a format used in Ordinals marketplaces to coordinate trades before full signing.
+PSBT: Partially Signed Bitcoin Transaction.
+The format Ordinals marketplaces use to coordinate trades before final signing.

 Risk Note